awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-confluenceblogconfiguration.md

 ## Properties<a name="aws-properties-kendra-datasource-confluenceblogconfiguration-properties"></a>

 `BlogFieldMappings`  <a name="cfn-kendra-datasource-confluenceblogconfiguration-blogfieldmappings"></a>
 Defines how blog metadata fields should be mapped to index fields\.
-Before you can map a field, you must first create an index field with a matching type using the console or the `UpdateIndex` operation\.
+Before you can map a field, you must first create an index field with a matching type using the console or the `UpdateIndex` API\.
 If you specify the `BlogFieldMappings` parameter, you must specify at least one field mapping\.
 *Required*: No
 *Type*: List of [ConfluenceBlogToIndexFieldMapping](aws-properties-kendra-datasource-confluenceblogtoindexfieldmapping.md)